-Classic Scriptural examples of this are:-1.
-Paul before Agrippa and his powerful apologetical discourse on Mars hill in Athens. (asts 17: 22-33) Thomas reference, " Ib chap.
+Classic Scriptural examples of this are: - Acts.
+26: 1.
+Paul before Agrippa and his powerful apologetical discourse on Mars hill in Athens.
+Acts/7:12 -33

-2. Christ often defended Himself and His teaching.
-Matt.
-12:24-37 Here we discover Christ accused of casting out demons by the power of Beelzebub; He didn't sit by but defended Himself.

-3. James argued for Good works as a fruitage of faith.
-2:14 20

-4. John contends for love as the actuating principle of life.
+- (2) Christ often defended Himself and His teaching.
+Matt.12:24-37 Here we discover Christ accused of casting out demons by the power of Beelzebub; He didn't sit by but defended Himself. - 3.
+James argued for Good works as a fruitage of faith.
+Jan.
+2:14-22 - 4.
+John contends for love as the actuating principle of life.

-Two passages enjoining the duty of upholding the faith:
+Two passages enjoining the duty of upholding the faith: Im.
+4.7-2/